 What’s really cool in Minecraft Earth is that if you have friends playing (and stood in the same location), you can all see the same world through your mobile devices.
 That’s not hyperbole, Microsoft has some pretty darn clever mathematics going on so that all players will see exactly the same blocks, in exactly the same location in real-world space.

 If you want to play (and really, who doesn’t?)
 Microsoft says there will be a closed beta this summer.
 The company hasn’t said which countries will be included but maybe we’ll find out at Apple’s WWDC.
-You can sign up by heading over to the landing page and hitting the sign up form button.

 - The OG Minecraft from 2009 is now available right in your web browser